Timetable for Pre-Medical Students

 - Take the AED mock MCAT in February.

 - Send in your MCAT application before the deadline.

 - Get more information about medical schools and narrow your application choices appropriately.

 - Ask evaluators to write letters for you and have them sent to the chair of the Pre-Medical Studies Committee.
 Use the student information sheet to provide them with specific information.
 They will write a composite letter to be sent to medical schools once you receive supplementary applications.

 - Take the MCAT!

-- Fill out the AMCAS application and have it ready to mail on June 1 or soon thereafter.
+- Fill out the AMCAS application and have it ready to submit on June 1 or soon thereafter.
 Don’t forget your transcripts - order through your PAWS account.

-- Meet with the pre-medical advisor before you leave campus in May.
+- Meet with the pre-health professions advisor before you leave campus in May.
 Ask questions and listen to advice given.

 - Complete and return all supplemental applications from medical schools promptly.
 Confirm that schools have received all your application materials, including letters of reference.